All posts

 How the Q-ODM impact model is a more cost-effective form of the quasi-experimental design (QED)

-Share on linkedin LinkedIn Share on twitter Twitter Share on email Email Download The Quality-Outcomes Design and Methods (Q-ODM) approach to program evaluation increases the use value of all estimates produced as part of an impact analysis.
-Put simply: We replace the “no-treatment” counterfactual condition (i.e., children who were not exposed to an afterschool program) with low-implementation conditions (e.g., children who were exposed to lower-quality instructional practices in an afterschool program) in order to describe
+Our approach to program evaluation increases the usefulness of all estimates produced as part of an impact analysis.
+We replace the “no-treatment” counterfactual condition (i.e., children who were not exposed to an afterschool program) with low-implementation conditions (e.g., children who were exposed to lower-quality practices) in order to describe the impact of optimal implementation on child outcomes.

 Read More »